Emeria Wilujeng Amir Siregar: Diplomatic career

 Emeria joined the foreign department in 1984 and completed basic diplomatic training the year after.
 From 1989 to 1994, Emeria was assigned to the embassy in Beograd, where she oversaw the final years of the Yugoslavia and its subsequent transition to Serbia and Montenegro.
 Emeria served as the head of the West Europe III section within the directorate of Europe starting in 1993.
 Her career then took her to Canada, where she was assigned to handle economic affairs at the embassy in Ottawa with the rank of second secretary from 1996 to 1999.
 Following her return, she became the head of the reporting section of the secretariat of the directorate general of Asia Pacific and Africa, a role she held from 2000 to 2003.
 During this period, she finished mid-level and senior diplomatic training in 2000 and 2002, respectively.
-She returned to Europe in 2003 with her appointment to the political section of the embassy in Bratislava, Slovak Republic, with the rank of counsellor.
-Following the departure of ambassador Bintang P. Simorangkir, she became the embassy's chargé d'affaires ad interim from December 2005 to November 2006.
+She returned to Europe with her appointment to the political section of the embassy in Bratislava, Slovak Republic, with the rank of counsellor on 30 November 2003.
+Following the departure of ambassador Bintang P. Simorangkir, she became the embassy's chargé d'affaires ad interim from 1 December 2005 to 21 November 2006.

-In November 2006, Emeria was appointed director of Central and Eastern Europe, a position she held until 2010.
+On 24 November 2006, Emeria was appointed director of Central and Eastern Europe, a position she held until 2010.
 This role, which covered 18 nations, was informed by her previous posting in Central Europe nations.
 As director, she noted significant challenges, including a lack of awareness in Indonesia about the region, such as the fact that many CEE nations were now European Union members, and the persistence of outdated data referring to dissolved states like Czechoslovakia and Yugoslavia.
 She highlighted difficulties such as geographical distance and language barriers, but worked to promote the region as a promising non-traditional market by leveraging historical ties from Indonesia's Old Order era.
 In this capacity, Emeria also led numerous Indonesian delegations in negotiating agreements on economic cooperation, trade, investment protection, and visa-free travel with countries including Georgia, Russia, Slovakia, the Czech Republic, and Serbia.
 She was also a member of delegations for high-level state visits and bilateral consultations with a wide array of nations in the region.